Opticcss/Opticcss.github.io/_posts/2021-06-02-Melatonin Mechanism and Recommendation.md

 ​	Naturally, many foods carries small amounts of melatonin, for example [^8], maybe one can also gain melatonin by eating these foods, which is undoubted a better idea by directly take them as medicine (these, of course, cannot affect melatonin levels significantly)... ...

-- tomatoes 🍅, potatoes 🥔, almonds, walnuts.
+- tomatoes🍅, potatoes🥔, almonds, walnuts.

 ​	it is also worth trying to combine them with foods rich in tryptophan (色氨酸) which stimulates melatonin production naturally, with

-- bananas 🍌, oranges 🍊, cherries 🍒, nuts, oat.
+- bananas🍌, oranges🍊, cherries🍒, nuts, oat.

 ### **Recommended for Better Sleep, a Non-Pharmacological Way**